HusPhil/ideas.ai/README.md

 ## SDG 4 - Quality Education

-🚀 **IDEA.ai promotes Quality Education (SDG 4) by using AI to enhance critical thinking and creativity among students.** 🎓 It offers a platform for collaborative idea generation, breaking down learning barriers and fostering personalized learning experiences. **By democratizing idea generation and encouraging lifelong learning, IDEA.ai advances the goals of SDG 4.** 🌟
+🚀 **Ideas.ai promotes Quality Education (SDG 4) by using AI to enhance critical thinking and creativity among students.** 🎓 It offers a platform for collaborative idea generation, breaking down learning barriers and fostering personalized learning experiences. **By democratizing idea generation and encouraging lifelong learning, ideas.ai advances the goals of SDG 4.** 🌟

 ---